Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 Mimics and Confounders: When Passing Gas Is Misleading

-Sometimes patients confuse diarrhea or mucus discharge with passing gas which complicates symptom assessment.
+Sometimes patients confuse diarrhea or mucus discharge with passing gas, which complicates symptom assessment.
 Also:

 - Pseudo-obstruction syndromes: Mimic mechanical blockages without physical barriers.

 Hence clinical evaluation combined with imaging is essential rather than relying solely on patient-reported passing of gas.
+A person can still have a dangerous bowel problem even if a small amount of gas passes.

 Key Takeaways: Can You Still Pass Gas With A Bowel Obstruction?